cviebrock/eloquent-taggable/README.md

     ]
     ```

-3. Publish the configuration file and migrations
+3. Publish the configuration file and migrations:

     ```shell
     php artisan vendor:publish --provider="Cviebrock\EloquentTaggable\ServiceProvider"
     ```

-4. Finally, use artisan to run the migration to create the required tables.
+4. Finally, use artisan to run the migration to create the required tables:

     ```sh
     composer dump-autoload